'You Can't Replicate The Philly Fan': Sixers To Play In Front Of Fans At Wells Fargo Center For First Time In 368 Days

 PHILADELPHIA (CBS) — Another sign that things are starting to return to normal is fans back at sporting events.
 Last weekend, it was the Flyers, this weekend, Sixers fans will be back in the stands.

-In November 2019, Ben Simmons confessed: The Sixers are scared to lose in front of the home fans.READ MORE: NewAge Industries, On Frontlines Of Operation Warp Speed, Struggling To Get Own Employees Vaccinated
+In November 2019, Ben Simmons confessed: The Sixers are scared to lose in front of the home fans.READ MORE: Philadelphia Police Looking For Small Grey Vehicle Involved In Kensington Shooting That Left Man Injured

 The three-time All-Star said it with a laugh, but thousands will have plenty to smile about Sunday.